espruino/EspruinoDocs/info/Notes.md

 Espruino Notes
 ============

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Notes**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Web IDE,Execution,onInit,init,Modules,Coding Style

 What follows is a list of things that you might find useful as you start out with Espruino.